tejfaster/tejfaster/README.md

-- 👋 Hi, I’m @tejfaster
+- 👋 Hi, I’m @Tej Pratap
-- 👀 I’m interested in javaScript
+- 👀 I’m interested in React-native
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning node
-- 💞️ I’m looking to collaborate on native
+- 💞️ I’m looking to collaborate on react,react_native
 - 📫 How to reach me by email Tejfaster55@gmail.com

 <!---